-For instance - there is no way I could ever pay off a credit card that was maxed out at $50,000 with 1 month's worth of income, which means I would then end up paying Interest.
-The #1 goal of having a credit card is to never pay interest.
+For instance - at this point in my life, I could not pay off a credit card that was maxed out at $50,000 with 1 month's worth of income, which means I would then end up paying Interest.
+The #1 way to take advantage of having a credit card is to never pay interest.

 2. Never Pay Interest

 One of my favorite things about having a credit card is the Points that you get.
 They reward you for spending money!
 It's one time that the old adage Spend Money to Make Money really makes sense.
 Our airline tickets for our honeymoon (USA to the Caribbean) cost us $0 - I paid completely in points.